Disclosure: This hotel was provided free of charge; all opinions are my own.

 - Location: 6005 El Camino Real, Atascadero, CA 93422

 When you get off the 101 freeway and pull up to the hotel, you will instantly fall in love with the historic facade, complete with an old neon sign that says Carlton.
-The hotel has parking across the street and you walk by its restaurant, that is not currently open, to get to the lobby.
+The hotel has parking across the street, and you walk by its restaurant, which is not currently open, to get to the lobby.

 The lobby is large and inviting with a big check-in desk and a massive staircase that leads to the second floor.
-The hotel does have an elevator as well in case you can’t use the stairs.
+Note, the hotel does have an elevator, in case you can’t use the stairs.

-The main room itself had a king size bed and lots of space between the bed, TV and small tables and chairs.
+The main room had a king size bed and lots of space between the bed, TV, and small tables and chairs.

 I loved being able to pull back the curtains and look into the courtyard, or even to grab some coffee and go out there to drink it.
-The bathroom was great as well with a big spa tub, stone shower, sink and separate toilet.
+The bathroom was great as well, with a big spa tub, stone shower, sink, and a separate toilet.

-All in all, it is fun to stay in a historic hotel, especially one with modern amenities.
-This hotel is a great jumping off point for exploring the town of Atascadero or venturing out to Morro Bay or Paso Robles, and I can’t wait to visit again.
+The Carlton Hotel is a fun, historic place to stay with modern amenities.
+This hotel is an excellent jumping-off point for exploring the town of Atascadero or venturing out to Morro Bay or Paso Robles, and I can’t wait to visit again.
 Let me know if you have been in the comments.